bereket-tadesse/LibraryDataBase-System/README.md

-# LibraryDataBase-System
+# Library DataBase Management System

-This is a library database management system to organize books, and search easily based on efficient run time and complexity.
+This is a library database management system to organize books and search easily based on efficient run time and complexity.

-Project Hierarchy:
+## Project Hierarchy:

 <p>
 LibraryDatabaseProject